Abdellah-Idrissi/real-state-website/README.md

-+ Responsive Real State Website till 320px
++ Responsive Real State Website
 + Created using : HTML CSS & JavaScript
 + libraries used : swiperjs & scrollrevealjs
 + Includes a dark and light mode